 What are the effects of a spiritual awakening?

 The great upsurge of spiritual energy experienced from an awakening brings into motion a long chain of effects that alter our lives and inevitably the lives of others.
 These effects will be discussed in detail in a future blog post.
-However, the immediate effect is a remarkable healing of past hurts.
+However, the immediate effect is remarkable healing of past hurts.
 This is part 2 of The Great Empowerment: Healing.

-This, then, also becomes the great challenge that you will confront as a spiritually awakened person.
+This, then, also becomes the great challenge you will confront as a spiritually awakened person.
 Just to illustrate how wonderful and difficult spiritual awakenings can be, here is the mind-talk of an experiencer:

 How do I communicate this truth of unity with others?
 That God is all things?
 The light and even the darkness.
 The beautiful and ugly.
 That pure love is the great force of our existence.
-Is it even necessary to share all that I have learned?
-But I simply feel I must – but how?
+Is it even necessary to share all that I have learnt?
+I feel I must – but how?
 I want to end all the pain in the world.
 But I also know, there is a spiritual purpose to everything – even suffering.

 It is worth noting, though it is rare, some people do have hellish spiritual awakenings.
 Their experiences are also life-changing and eventually life-enhancing (whether in this life, another or in the after-life) but not from encountering the more loving and light aspect of Spirit but it’s opposite.